 under semi-arid conditions.
 Experimental site soil have black cotton soil with pH 8.06, EC 0.42

-dsm-1 , organic carbon 0.45 and love in available nitrogen 165 kg n, medium in available phosphorus 14.70 kg p2o5 and high in available potassium 419 kg k2o ha-1.
+dsm-1 , organic carbon 0.45 and love in available nitrogen 165 kg N, medium in available phosphorus 14.70 kg P2O5 and high in available potassium 419 kg K2O ha-1.

 The experiment was laid out in a split plot design with three replications with treatment detail as main plot treatments comprised three land configurations, viz., broad bed and furrow (BBF), flat bed and ridges and furrow.
-The sub-plot treatments consisted of five fertilizer levels, namely f₁: control (no fertilizer), f₂: 100% recommended dose of fertilizer (RDF) (80:40:40 kg n:P₂O₅:k₂o ha⁻¹), f₃: 50% recommended dose of nitrogen (rdn) + nano urea spray at 30 and 45 days after sowing (das), f₄: 75% RDN + nano urea spray at 30 DAS and f₅: Recommended dose of phosphorus and potassium (RDP) + nano urea spray at 15, 30 and 45 DAS.
+The sub-plot treatments consisted of five fertilizer levels, namely f₁: control (no fertilizer), f₂: 100% recommended dose of fertilizer (RDF) (80:40:40 kg N:P₂O₅:K₂o ha⁻¹), f₃: 50% recommended dose of nitrogen (RDN) + nano urea spray at 30 and 45 days after sowing (DAS), f₄: 75% RDN + nano urea spray at 30 DAS and f₅: Recommended dose of phosphorus and potassium (RDP and K) + nano urea spray at 15, 30 and 45 DAS.
 Thus, there were 15 treatment combinations replicated thrice.
 The gross plot size was 5.40 m × 5.00 m consisting of 12 rows with a spacing of 45 cm × 15 cm.
 The sorghum bio-fortified variety parbhani shakti was sown on 17th july 2023.
 Sowing on flat bed plots was carried out using a seed drill, while BBF plots were prepared and sown using a BBF planter and ridges and furrow plots were formed using a ridger before sowing.
 The recommended dose of fertilizer (80:40:40 kg N:P₂O₅:K₂O ha⁻¹) was applied as per treatment specifications.
 In RDF treatments, full phosphorus and potassium and half nitrogen were applied as basal at sowing, and the remaining nitrogen was top-dressed as per treatment schedule.
 Nano urea was applied as foliar spray at the specified growth stages according to treatment details.
 All other agronomic practices were followed uniformly for all treatments.
 The crop was harvested on 17 November 2023, and observations on plant height, test weight, grain yield and stover yield were recorded.
 The data were statistically analyzed using analysis of variance appropriate for split plot design, and treatment means were compared at the 5 per cent level of significance.

 The meteorological data of experimental site Fig. 1 as per graph it shows that in kharif season drastic irregular rainfall pattern and highest rainfall received in the month of June and September 2023.